-- CNV.1 A Construction Noise and Vibration Management Plan (CNVMP) shall be prepared for each site, either as part of the CMP, or as a standalone plan, and shall be prepared by a suitably qualified person. - CNV.2 The CNVMP shall include specific details relating to the control of noise and vibration associated with all Project works.
-The CNVMP shall be formulated and the works implemented to achieve, as far as practicable, compliance with the requirements of: - (a) NZS6803:1999 Acoustics Construction Noise, except as provided for in Condition CNV.6 below; and - (b) German Standard DIN 4150-3:1999 Structural Vibration Effects of Vibration on Structures, except as provided for in Conditions CNV.7, CNV.8 and CNV.9 below.
+- CNV.1 A Construction Noise and Vibration Management Plan (CNVMP) shall be prepared for each site-the Project or relevant Project stage, either as part of the CMP, or as a standalone plan, and shall be prepared by a suitably qualified person. - CNV.2 The CNVMP shall include specific details relating to the control of noise and vibration associated with all Project works.
+The CNVMP shall be formulated and the works implemented to achieve, as far as practicable, compliance with the requirements of: - (a) NZS6803:1999 Acoustics Construction Noise, except as provided for in Condition CNV.5A below; and - (b) German Standard DIN 4150-3:1999 Structural Vibration Effects of Vibration on Structures, except as provided for in Conditions CNV.5B, 5C and 6 below.